Judgment of the Regional Court in Warsaw, 25th Civil Division, dated 31st July 2019

 III C 798/15

-1. In order to qualify claims for class proceedings, they must be averaged, which the plaintiffs did both in the lawsuit and its modification.
+1. In order to qualify claims for group proceedings, they must be averaged, which the plaintiffs did both in the lawsuit and its modification.
 This is because the lack of such averaging of claims would result in undermining the point of group proceedings at all, since the court would have to examine in detail and individually the case of each injured party in order to determine the actual value of his claim, which it can just as well do in individual proceedings.
 On the other hand, one of the benefits of group proceedings is that the court examines the circumstances of the case collectively with respect to all members of the group, so that the proceedings can be conducted more quickly and efficiently.

 2. The case law is unanimous in emphasizing that damage in the form of lost benefits must be demonstrated by the injured party with such a high degree of probability that, in light of life experience, justifies the assumption that the loss of expected benefits actually occurred.
 From damage in the form of lucrum cessans, it is necessary to distinguish the concept of potential damage, by which is meant “the loss of the chance to obtain a certain material benefit.”
 The difference is expressed in the fact that in the case of lucrum cessans the hypothesis of loss of benefit borders on certainty, while in the case of eventual damage the probability of loss of benefit is much lower.
 It is assumed that the eventual damage is not compensable.